whiteorchid/bulk-RNAseq-deconvolution-with-scRNAseq/README.md

 1) build cell signature file by the funcion buildSignatureMatrixMAST DWLS R package.
 This will be genes x cell types matrix, with the value of the percentages of the cell types.

 2) Deconvolution bulk RNAseq by the function from DeconRNASeq R package.
 Output is sample x cell matrix, with the value of the percentages of the cell types.

+*** When using the reference scRNAseq data, make sure the labels and the counts columns are matched, which can use the match function to trim the unused cells.